sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ## Collection

-Got it!
-Here’s your requested list, restructured in the same concise style you showed for 137 and 138:

 ---

 ### 🔹 **139.
 What is the default size of collection classes like ArrayList and Vector in Java?**